 I don’t like to rely on learning from worksheets, but a cut and paste craft is something that my kids really enjoy doing.
 And, I love to use them as extension activities after introducing a concept through play.
 There are other pumpkin worksheets for kids that might be more informative, but this makes a great halloween activity for kids who are on the younger side too.

 As part of the science for kids that we do at home, we study the life cycles of just about anything.
 Understanding where things come from, and where they go next is informative, but also helps the child feel a connection and respect for the subject matter.
 In our pumpkin patch sensory bin post, you can download and print a life cycle of a pumpkin story wheel to go with this too!
+What a fun Fall activity for kids.

 How to use this Parts of a Pumpkin Printable for Kids